 The relocation of grey squirrels is illegal, it is considered inhumane and can spread diseases from one area to another.
 Do not be tempted to do it as anyone caught could be prosecuted and fined!

 By definition, spring traps are potentially dangerous and should be handled with care.
 All traps are indiscriminate but lethal traps do not take prisoners!

 Strict legal guidelines apply to the use of spring traps and the potential risk of killing or maiming non-

-The recommended length for a grey squirrel cage trap is not less than 60 cm
+The recommended length for a grey squirrel cage trap on the ground is not less than 60 cm